• Blog

 Vitamin B12 is water-soluble, and it is rare to be found in vegetables.
 Thankfully, Spirulina is rich in cobalamin or so-called vitamin B12.

-Vitamin B12 plays a significant role in the functions of the brain and nervous system, the formation of the red blood cells, in the metabolism of fatty acids and amino acids.
+Vitamin B12 plays a significant role in the functions of the brain and nervous system, the formation of red blood cells, in the metabolism of fatty acids and amino acids.

-Pantothenic acid or vitamin B5 is a part of the vitamin B complex.
+Pantothenic acid, or vitamin B5, is a part of the vitamin B complex.
 Pantothenic acid takes part in the synthesis of coenzyme-A, proteins, fats, and carbohydrates.

 According to Jack Joseph Challem, the author of Spirulina: What it Is…the Health Benefits it Can Give You, pantothenic acid is a stress vitamin.
 When the body lacks this vitamin, fatigue, infections, and degenerative diseases like arthritis and rheumatism could occur.